 Beam me up

 Parallel to restoration works I was planning the transfer of the old Graflex to a somehow modern instant camera for Fujifilm INSTAX film.
-I removed all unnecessary parts of the Lomo INSTAX wide back and developed the adapter for the back in Fusion360.
+I removed all unnecessary parts from the Lomo INSTAX wide back and developed the adapter for the back in Fusion360.
 I printed several versions on my 3D Printer until it was perfect.

 The version on the above photo was almost perfect.
 Only difference to the final adapter was the brown instead of the black leather.
 All printed parts for the cameras can be downloaded for free on Thingiverse.